-While none of this is beyond a system administrator or DBA the interesting feature was that no scripting or coding was required.
+While none of this is beyond a system administrator or DBA the interesting feature was that this form of "query" is easily achieved with no scripting or coding.
 Moreover, we have found that the large display and the multitouch capability compels and rewards exploration.

 Even more encouraging is that the technology appears to encourage and support collaborative inspection in the way we had hoped.